SOFTENG701G1/Flatmate-Management-System/CONTRIBUTING.md

 ### Make sure tests pass

-All our projects' unit tests can be run by typing `yarn test` at the root of the project.
-You may need to install dependencies like `mocha`, `chai`, or `sinon`.
+Front-end tests can be ran with `npm test` (there are none currently).
+Back-end tests can be ran in Visual Studio (or your preferred IDE).

 ### Keep your commit history short and clean